-Thrillers, mysteries, and other types of suspense fiction provide a mental workout, stimulating a variety of areas in your brain.
+Reading thrillers, mysteries, and other types of suspense fiction provides a mental workout, stimulating a variety of areas in your brain.
 Numerous studies show that as you read, your brain processes the words in a way that puts you into a virtual simulator, experiencing the events of the book as if they are actually occurring.
 This helps you in at least two ways:

 - It engages your brain in an active experience.
 Just as you need to exercise your physical body to stay in good shape, you need to work your brain to keep it in peak condition.
 Thrillers and mysteries provide puzzles to work through, like an obstacle course for your brain.